Corticosteroid injections may be recommended for a variety of painful conditions, including sports injuries, joint pain, and osteoarthritis pain.

 Despite their benefits, corticosteroids are associated with a range of potentially dangerous side effects, including increased risk of infection, weight gain, gastrointestinal ulcers and bleeding, osteoporosis, elevated blood pressure and blood glucose levels, and eye problems, including cataracts and glaucoma.

 However, injecting corticosteroids directly into a joint minimises or eliminates the risk of most of these side effects.
-However, there are some special, though uncommon, risks of joint injection.
+However, there are some particular, though uncommon, risks of joint injection.
 They include:

 - Injury to the joint tissues, particularly with repeated injections